santiagovazquez/personal-website/content/posts/playing-with-rn-and-gopro/index.md

 ---
-title: Playing with React Native and My GoPro Cam
+title: Playing with React Native and a GoPro Cam
 date: 2019-05-01
 tags: ['post']
 ---

-What if we could save our best moments in amateur sports?
-It would be awesome!
+Wouldn't it be amazing if we could save our best moments in amateur sports?
+Yes, it would!

-So imagine that you're playing soccer with friends and take your GoPro Cam with you.
-If you record everything it would be tedious to find and get the highlights.
+Imagine you're playing soccer with friends and take your GoPro Cam with you.
+It'll be tedious to record the whole thing and extract the highlights afterwards.

-What if we have a button we could press when a goal happens and last 15 seconds get saved somewhat.
+But what if we could have a button to press when a goal happens and get only the last 15 seconds of video on your phone.

 It's not a new idea.
 Some amateur leagues are doing it and it's awesome: